Canon D30 vs Fujifilm GFX 50S

 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D30 and the GFX 50S have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the GFX 50S have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the D30 and GFX 50S can be found, respectively, in the Canon D30 Manual (free pdf) or the online Fujifilm GFX 50S Manual.

 So how do things add up?
 Is the Canon D30 better than the Fujifilm GFX 50S or vice versa?
 The listing below highlights the relative strengths of the two models.